sergzdr/osticket-prereqs/README.md

 - osTicket installation files
 - Heidi SQL

-<h2>Installation Steps</h2>
+<h2>Installation Steps (13 Steps)</h2>

 <p>
 </p>
 <p>
 Peace be upon you and welcome to my first in-depth IT tutorial!

+1.)
 I shall begin by creating a remote computer---AKA a virtual machine (VM)---using the Microsoft Azure portal (portal.azure.com).
 The use of a VM will protect our physical machine in the event of any unforeseen malfunctions or mishaps.
 Plus, any created VM will act as a clean slate computer fit for continual replication of the lab (i.e., good practice).
 Next, create a resource group titled "osTicket".
 Then, create a VM with 2-4 vCPUs.
 In this example I will be using 3 vCPUs.
 <p>
 </p>
 <p>